Vallea Lumina is an attraction with lights and illuminations in the forest near Whistler. It’s located a couple of hours north of Vancouver.

 The video begins near the entrance by the parking lot.
 It then passes by the Superfly Ziplines starting platform, which is lit up but not operational at night.
 After that you’ll see the Basecamp with a campfire area and a few buildings including the snack bar.

-As you’ll see in the video, there are stairs you have to climb.
-There are quite a few of them.
+There are quite a few stairs you have to climb, as the video shows.
 The path goes up and down the hill with signage along the way.
 There are scenes that follow a storyline, magical illuminations, and flashing lights in places.

-The adventure ends about 45 minutes later back at the Basecamp at a second campfire area.
+The adventure ends at a second campfire area.
 The entire experience is magical, fun and most enjoyable.

 Other Attractions at The Adventure Group